infracost/infracost/scripts/README.md

 # Scripts

-For adding a new resource to supported resources, you have to create a productFilter which uniquely identifies the product (a unique productHash).
-For this end, you need to add service, product family and attribute key values to filter the products.

-But for a new terraform resource, the exact available values for filtering the query is unknown.
-If you use graphQL to query the resources, you would receive duplicate values for each query, and can not easily identify the available options for each key.
-Although it is possible to use deduplicators such as [graphql-deduplicator](https://github.com/gajus/graphql-deduplicator) to modify the backend schema, but it is also possible to easily remove the duplicates from the received response in the client side with jq tool.

-These scripts use [graphqurl](https://github.com/hasura/graphqurl) and jq, to ease determining the productFilter which uniquely identifies the product.
+When adding a new resource to infracost, a `productFilter` has to be added that uniquely identifies the product (a unique `productHash`) for pricing purposes.
+The filter needs a `service`, `productFamily` and `attribute` key/values to filter the prices.
+Because cloud prices have many parameter values to determine a price on a per-region or product type basis, querying for prices can look odd as many parameter values are duplicated.
+These scripts help find the correct price by using [graphqurl](https://github.com/hasura/graphqurl) and `jq` to determe the `productFilter` that uniquely identifies the product.

 ## Usage